Ian Farrell explores the best resources for learning German in Berlin…

 This is a great way to learn more natural and colloquial German, instead of dreading going to your heavily structured course after work.
 Tandem pairs usually meet up in coffee shops, but don’t be afraid to change the scenery once you’ve got to know each other a little – going to the Tierpark or an exhibition together is the perfect way to pick up new vocabulary and make sure the conversation doesn’t go stale.
 The more regularly you meet up with native speakers, the more improvement you’ll notice!

 Many people these days look for tandem partners online.
-In addition to italki and the usual suspects like Craigslist and meetup.com, you might also want to try the Sprach- und Kulturbörse Berlin for partnerships based exclusively in the capital (and usually with students).
+In addition to italki and the usual suspects like meetup.com, you might also want to try the Sprach- und Kulturbörse Berlin for partnerships based exclusively in the capital (and usually with students).

 Lessons & Courses